ospalh/anki-addons/_posts/2015-05-28-More_audio_cards.md

 ankiweb_id: 3100585138
 parent: Download audio
 parent_link: Download_audio.html
+permalink: More_audio_cards.html
 ---
-One way to use the downloaded audio is to create a special card for hearing comprehension.
+{%raw%}One way to use the downloaded audio is to create a special card for hearing comprehension.

 ## Template editor